intel-lab-lkp/linux/Documentation/admin-guide/mm/numa_memory_policy.rst

 	address range or file.
 During system boot up, the temporary interleaved system default policy works in this mode.

+	The default interleave behavior is round-robin, however cgroups implement an interleave_weights feature which can be used to change the interleave distribution.
+When weights are used, the behavior above remains the same, but placement adheres to weights such that multiple allocations will respected the set weights.
+For example, if the weights for nodes 0 and 1 are 3 and 1 respectively (0:3,1:1), then 3 pages will be allocated on node 0 for every 1 page allocated on node 1.

+	For more details, see `Documentation/admin-guide/cgroup-v2.rst`

 MPOL_PREFERRED_MANY
 	This mode specifies that the allocation should be preferably satisfied from the nodemask specified in the policy.
 If there is